bamrhein/wedding_wobsite/README.md

 brentandkatie.wedding
 =====================

-A very cool Geocities-esque, Web 1.0 wobsite for our upcoming wedding!
+A Geocities-esque, Web 1.0 wobsite for our upcoming wedding!

 _Work in progress_